Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation

 \section{Limitations and Ethical Considerations}

-We use the publicly available, de-identified MIMIC-III and MIMIC-IV datasets in accordance with their data use policies, without any direct interaction with human subjects.
-As with all observational studies, our results rely on standard causal assumptions and may be affected by unmeasured confounding, so they should not be interpreted as direct clinical recommendations without further investigation.
+We use the publicly available, de-identified MIMIC-III and MIMIC-IV datasets in accordance with their data use policies.
+As with all observational studies, our findings rely on standard causal assumptions and may be affected by unmeasured confounding.